 Racial tension does exist in Los Angeles and other major cities.
 Immigration and family mobility have increased the problem.
 Public schools have serious financial constraints that limit their ability to meet the challenges of racial and ethnic diversity, to say nothing of the poverty and stress that have become an unfortunate reality of urban life.

 Since 2004, organizers of these programs at the Korean Cultural Center, together with additional workshops they have created, have included nearly 3,000 teachers and administrators from 37 states.
 The outreach has included educators from schools throughout California and numerous universities, such as the University of California, Los Angeles, the University of Illinois, the University of Colorado, the University of Washington, San Diego State University and conferences (California Council for Social Studies and the National Council for Social Studies).
 Programs have been made possible through generous contributions provided by the Korean Cultural Center Los Angeles, the Academy of Korean Studies, the Korea Foundation, the Overseas Koreans Foundation, the Los Angeles Forerunners Lions Club, and individual donations from Korean Americans from coast to coast.

-President & Director: Sung Soon Kim (Teacher, Korean Dual Language Program, Cedarlane Academy, Hacienda La Puente USD; President of International Korean Educators Network)
+President & Director: Sung Soon Kim (Former Teacher, Korean Dual Language Program, Cedarlane Academy, Hacienda La Puente USD; President of International Korean Educators Network)

 Advisor & Co-Founder: Mary Connor (Former President and Program Director of the Korea Academy for Educators 2004-2012)

 Assistant Director: Jini Shim (KECOS Online Course Instructor; Korean language teacher at the Fullerton School District)